+Late Summer/Early Fall

+- □ Review the Conditions of Branch Participation (pg.
+6-7) and Participation\Deadlines (pg.
+8). - □ Choose a branch coordinator, co-coordinator and/or Shakespeare competition committee. - □ Select the form your competition will take, either recorded or live via internet - and complete the Branch Participation Form. - □ Pay the \$600 Branch Participation Fee. - □ Select a date(s) for your branch competition.

+Fall

-Late Si ummer/Early Fall Review the Conditions of Branch Participation (pg.
-6-7) and Participation_Deadlines (pg.
-8).
-Choose a branch coordinator, co-coordinator and/or Shakespeare competition committee.
-J aı nd complete the Branch Participation Form.
-Select a date(s) for your branch competition.
-Fall Compile school/teacher contact information for program target area.
-Update any documents for first mailing to schools/teachers with information specific to your branch (Sample Memo to Teachers and School Participation Form).
-Send out monthly reminders.
-8 Additional outreach to teachers and schools (visit new schools, attend teacher conferences, etc.) Compile email with branch competition information for second mailing.
-Send out second mailing to registered schools/teachers.
+- □ Compile school/teacher contact information for program target area. - Update any documents for first mailing to schools/teachers with information specific to your branch - (Sample Memo to Teachers and School Participation Form).
+Send out monthly reminders. - □ Send out first mailing to schools/teachers. - □ Additional outreach to teachers and schools (visit new schools, attend teacher conferences, etc.) - Compile email with branch competition information for second mailing. - □ Send out second mailing to registered schools/teachers.

+Winter (Pre-Competition)

-(Pre-Competition) Recruit judges from your community and email them copies of the Judge Handbook.
-Buy/solicit prizes for contestants and teachers.
-Send a pre-competition press release to local media outlets to garner interest in your branch competition.
+- Q Recruit judges from your community and email them copies of the Judge Handbook. - □ Buy/solicit prizes for contestants and teachers. - □ Send a pre-competition press release to local media outlets to garner interest in your branch competition.